Detailed content of our market study

 5.1 Fundamentals of Islamic finance

-Islamic finance is based on Sharia principles.
+Islamic finance is based on principles derived from Sharia law.
 Among the most important are

 5.2 Financial regulations